-On June 18, 2009, a Federal Grand Jury for the United States District Court, Southern District of Florida, returned an indictment charging Fonseca with conspiracy to commit health care fraud, health care fraud, conspiracy to commit money laundering, money laundering and aggravated identity theft; and charging Tamayo Quinonez and Carralero with conspiracy to commit health care fraud.
+On June 18, 2009, a Federal Grand Jury for the United States District Court, Southern District of Florida, returned an indictment charging Fonseca with conspiracy to commit health care fraud, health care fraud, conspiracy to commit money laundering, money laundering and aggravated identity theft; and charging Tamayo Quinonez with conspiracy to commit health care fraud.
 Federal warrants were issued for their arrests.

 Fonseca has ties to Venezuela, Spain, and the South Florida area.
 He is believed to be living currently in Venezuela.